allisonabinger/YardHopper/Dev/Back-End/server/README.md

 ---

 ### Update a caption to an existing listing: PUT /api/listings/:postId/images
 This route is used for updating the caption of an image.
 It accepts the `postId` as the parameter of an image, and the `uri` and `caption` to update.
+A listing cannot be updated by anyone other than it's poster.
+It will used the information gathered from the `Authorization` header to validate the request.

+**Request Header**
+`Authorization: Bearer ${idToken}`

 ```
     { postId } = req.params;